piyalkarum/rCNV/README.md

 # rCNV: An R package for detecting copy number variants from SNPs data

-<span style="color: dodgerblue;">Piyal Karunarathne, Qiujie Zhou, and
+<span style="color: dodgerblue;">Piyal Karunarathne, Qiujie Zhou, Klaus Schliep, and
 Pascal Milesi</span>

 **rCNV** was designed to identify duplicates (CNV) from SNPs data with